-Title and purpose of this initiative: Resolution Amending the Water and Sewer Management, Planning, and Boundary Agreement- Changes to Service Areas in Chapel Hill Jurisdiction.
-The purpose of this item is for the Town Council to consider adoption of a resolution amending the Water and Sewer Management, Planning, and Boundary Agreement (WASMPBA) requested by the Town of Chapel Hill expand the service boundary in the southern part of Chapel Hill along the US 15-501 corridor to the Chatham County line.
+Title and purpose of this initiative: Introduction to Possible Amendment to WASMPBA - Changes to Service Areas in Chapel Hill Jurisdiction.
+The purpose of this item is to introduce the Town Council to amendments the Town of Chapel Hill has proposed to expand the water and sewer services boundary in the southern part of Chapel Hill along the US 15-501 corridor to the Chatham County line.